AlFahimBinFaruk/Notes/DS_Algo/String/Manachers_algo.md

 ## Manacher's Algo.
-* If we don't prepocessed the string it will not work for Test cases like : "abba" where we have even lenght palindrome. because then we have to handle for even and odd separately.
+* If we don't prepocessed the string it will not work for Test cases like : "abba" where we have even length palindrome. because then we have to handle for even and odd separately.
 * [Tushar Roy](https://youtu.be/V-sEwsca1ak?si=CECgKcC6uYNtJec-)
 ```cpp